The Hunt (1/5)

 Kroe slowly stepped out into the clearing.
 The hand-woven cloak he was wearing would mask his smell from the Howlrunner’s unnaturally strong nose, and the acia berry concoction under his eyes would soon seep into his skin, giving him an extreme adrenaline boost over the course of the next few minutes.

-He neared the cracked monument that the Howlrunner was perched atop and wondered just how wide its field of vision was.
+He neared the cracked monument the Howlrunner was perched atop and wondered just how wide its field of vision was.
 Either it hadn’t seen him yet, or just didn’t perceive him as a threat.
 Kroe was sure the rest of it’s pack was out foraging, and would most likely return before nightfall with food for their leader, only to realize she was nowhere to be found.

 Kroe raised his spear.

 His pride would not allow him to call out to his fellow hunters for help, and he was sure Obo, Kanto, Gree, and the others were watching on in disdain, disappointment, and possibly even twisted enjoyment at his suffering.
 If only they would have just let him bring his blaster.
-Kriffing “traditions.”

 As Kroe attempted to get a better grasp of his current surroundings, he realized that he was now squarely between the large Howlrunner and the shattered monolith that had served as its royal throne only moments ago.
-And located on the side of the cracked and crumbling stone slab were a number of jagged outshoots, the perfect makeshift skewer.
+And located on the side of the cracked and crumbling stone slab were a number of jagged outshoots, potentially the perfect makeshift skewer.
 If only he could…

-The beast was charging in again at a full speed, and Kroe only had one chance to turn the tables.
+The beast was charging again at a full speed, and Kroe only had one chance to turn the tables.
 Instead of reacting to his fight or flight instinct, he stood his ground.

 Kroe waited until the beast was about an arm’s length away, and it had placed it’s front paw down on mossy ground inches away from his own feet, before shifting his body to the side.